Formulas and variables explained

 An example of how it works

 Let’s say you’re selling made-to-measure wooden shelves.
-Customers can enter their desired size (width and height) as the shelves can be cut in any format.
-The final product prize will depend on what the user entered in the product options.
-The product page looks like this:
+Customers can enter their desired size (length and width) and the shelves can be cut in any format.
+The final product price will depend on the length and width supplied by the customer.

 As you can see, the product page shows 2 options created with Advanced Product Fields for WooCommerce: